Expert solutions for climate change mitigation

 At a workshop earlier this month, ARB released its initial thinking on how to implement the post-2020 market design reforms required by AB 398.
 We comment on ARB’s proposal and offer conceptual suggestions regarding market design and oversupply, with a goal of informing constructive discussion on these issues.

-Covering California’s cap-and-trade program and Near Zero’s report on emission trends in covered sectors, East Bay Express spoke with Near Zero’s Danny Cullenward.
+Covering California’s cap-and-trade program and the risks of market oversupply, CALmatters spoke with Near Zero’s Danny Cullenward.

 In discussions of California climate bill SB 775, one of the issues that has drawn the most criticism—and frankly, the most inaccurate criticism—regards linking the state’s cap-and-trade market with similar markets in other jurisdictions